What are Milia?

 What Treatment Can We Offer?

 Milia are harmless ,but in adults, where they do not always clear by themselves, we can offer diathermy treatment.
 This will be ok for Milia up to 2-3mm.
 As they are little cysts larger Milia often require full excision and as cysts we can then send them to the lab.
 For prices on excisions, please look at the section on small cysts and also consider laboratory costs.

 Usually we offer normal Local anaesthetic.
 Sometimes we can offer you Emla Cream as a topical anaesthetic instead.
 Some patients prefer no anaesthetic as discomfort is only small.
 We do what you like us to do and are happy to advise.

 At your own risk you can try disinfecting the area and using a sterile needle.
 Generally, it is not recommended to squeeze or try to treat them yourself.
 This can lead to skin damage and scarring or infection.

 Very small 1mm milia are cheap to remove and the first one is £175* and every further one £25.
 Milia of 2-3mm also can usually be cauterised and will usually only cost an additional £25.
 Anything larger is usually.

-. * Discount of £60 for consultation already applied.
-The full price of £225 applies if there is a delay in booking the procedure.
+. * Discount of £60 for consultation already applied if surgery is booked within 1 month from the consultation

 If you wish to make an appointment you can contact us or book an appointment online.
 Alternatively you can ask for a telephone consultationn.
 If you do so, please read the section “How TVVS works”, thoroughly.
 If you are worried about pain, please click here to see how we provide painfree surgery.